bmeurer/benediktmeurer.de/posts/2005-08-02-file-alteration-monitoring.md

 tags: thunar
 ---

 Just committed a change to get file alteration monitoring working again in Thunar.
-I had more or less carefully evaluated the possibilities of doing the monitoring within the Thunar process, using a combination of various <i>backends</i>:
+I had more or less carefully evaluated the possibilities of doing the monitoring within the Thunar process, using a combination of various *backends*:

-* kevent (this was already in the first prototypes)
+- kevent (this was already in the first prototypes)
-* dnotify
+- dnotify
-* inotify
+- inotify
-* regular stating in the main thread
+- regular stating in the main thread
-* regular stating in a separate thread
+- regular stating in a separate thread

 But every solution I could think of would add way too much complexity to Thunar with no real gain.
 So the monitoring will now be done solely by FAM or Gamin.
 I strongly recommend Gamin, because it offers several advantages over FAM:

-* Can utilize various modern operating system services like kevent and inotify.
+- Can utilize various modern operating system services like kevent and inotify.
-* Allows its client to disable the sending of FAMExists events, which aren't used in Thunar (nor in any other FAM-based software I've seen recently) and produce only unnecessary noise.
+- Allows its client to disable the sending of FAMExists events, which aren't used in Thunar (nor in any other FAM-based software I've seen recently) and produce only unnecessary noise.
-* Runs as user process rather than system service.
+- Runs as user process rather than system service.

 On the other hand, if you use NFS mounted home directories, you should better stay with FAM for now.